“Photographs are mirrors which we project upon and which have reflected back to us various aspects of our awareness.” Krauss, 1983

 Reflections can be hard to capture because they involve you looking with a different perspective, or in a less traditional sense than you normally would.
 Reflections are everywhere, but we don’t always notice them – from lakes to buildings, water drops, and reflective surfaces.
 If you take a photo of a symmetrical reflection e.g. mountains reflected in a lake, those images make the viewer feel balance and harmony with balance meaning order, safety, and security.
 Asymmetrical, creative reflections instead challenge the viewer’s perception of the world.
 Reflections can puzzle the viewer’s eye and entice them to look longer to solve the visual mystery or at least come to a comfortable understanding of what they see.

-For more information about how to capture reflections, creative ideas, and an inspiration board, head to the My Excio area on Exciohub.
+For more information and to submit your photos head to the My Excio area on Exciohub.